 Help kids get “below the surface” with those from other cultures.

 Often out of politeness, fear of the unknown or fear of offending a person who is different from oneself, we hesitate to ask questions that would help us learn about and appreciate diversity.
 In addition, when young people fail to engage with others who are different from them, stereotypes and misconceptions can flourish.
 Letting students practice asking questions will increase their comfort level, help them avoid preconceived notions about groups of people, and give them the means to build relationships with diverse individuals.
 Here are some sample questions to try with students: source 1, 2, 3 and 4.

 Implement explicit lessons about racism and conflict resolution.

 When we teach about different cultures but avoid conversations about the challenging aspects of human differences, the message students may take away is that “because all cultures are interesting and fun, everyone gets along.”
 Instead, make time for thorough and concrete lessons about overcoming racism and dealing with cultural misunderstandings, mistreatment and clashes.
 An excellent source for lessons is Kaylene Stevens’ Unit on Racism and Teaching Tolerance in the Classroom.

 Teach about social justice.

-Teach about the work of key organizations (list 2, list 3, list 4, list 5) and movements that work to promote tolerance and understanding around the world.
+Teach about the work of key organizations (list 2, list 3, list 4) and movements that work to promote tolerance and understanding around the world.
 Discuss career options that involve this kind of work.
 Engage kids in school-wide and community social-justice work.

 Five Lessons for Teaching Tolerance